 According to the National Climatic Data Center, there's an amazing 97 percent chance of snow on the ground in Caribou come Christmas.
 In fact, there's a 57 percent chance there'll be 10 inches or more of the fluffy white stuff.
 Caribou, located 150 miles from Maine's Atlantic coast and 12 miles south of New Brunswick, Canada, receives about 110 inches of snow each year.
 It's a popular winter destination for snowmobilers and cross-country skiers.

 The National Climatic Data Center's statistics show a 93 percent chance there'll be at least one inch of snow for Christmas in the Mt.
-Washington area of New Hampshire.
+Washington area of New Hampshire, located in the midst of all the winter fun in the White Mountains.
 There's a 27 percent chance the snow will be 10 inches deep.
 With ski peaks, cross-country trails, outlet stores, sleigh rides, and wonderful inns and hotels, your winter wonderland holiday getaway is almost guaranteed.

 Lebanon, located near the New Hampshire/Vermont border, is a picturesque town in which to celebrate the holidays, and a sparkling coat of snow is a terrific bonus.
 The NCDC says Lebanon has at least an inch of snow for Christmas 85 percent of the time, and there's a 30 percent chance there'll be 10 inches of snow or more on December 25.

 It's not surprising that Maine scores four spots on the "White Christmas in New England" top 10 list.
 Portland is a fun destination year-round, and you'll really enjoy visiting the Old Port's gift shops and restaurants at Christmas time.
 There's an 83 percent chance you'll need your boots on a snowy Christmas day, and a 13 percent chance you'll be wading through 10 inches or more of frozen crystals.